CryptoLover705/astra-wallets/README.md

 # astra-wallets

 ## Download the wallet
-To download the wallet go to [Releases](https://www.google.com)
+To download the wallet go to [releases](https://github.com/CryptoLover705/astra-wallets/releases) and click on the wallet you need

+Let it download and once it has downloaded open `Astracoin-qt.exe`, Let it load
 ## Astracoin.conf file details

-Once you have run the wallet once close it and go to Then right click and edit the `Astracoin.conf` file with a text editor (notepad++) and paste this into it `PLEASE NOTE: Change the RPC USER and  RPC PASSWORD`
+Once you have run the wallet once close it and go to `C:\Users\<YOURUSER>\AppData\Roaming\AstraCoin` Then right click and edit the `Astracoin.conf` file with a text editor (notepad++) and paste this into it `PLEASE NOTE: Change the RPC USER and  RPC PASSWORD`
 ```